Interview answer drill

 };

-• If you use a head index, compact occasionally to avoid unbounded memory.
+• If you use a head index, compact occasionally so old slots do not accumulate forever.

 Summary